-Sodium picosulfate, magnesium oxide, and anhydrous citric acid (Clenpiq, Prepopik) is used in adults to empty the colon (large intestine, bowel) before a colonoscopy (examination of the inside of the colon to check for colon cancer and other abnormalities) so that the doctor will have a clear view of the walls of the colon.
-Sodium picosulfate, magnesium oxide, and anhydrous citric acid (Prepopik) is also used in children 9 years of age and older to empty the colon (large intestine, bowel) before a colonoscopy.
+Sodium picosulfate, magnesium oxide, and anhydrous citric acid is used in adults and children 9 years of age and older to empty the colon (large intestine, bowel) before a colonoscopy (examination of the inside of the colon to check for colon cancer and other abnormalities) so that the doctor will have a clear view of the walls of the colon.
 Sodium picosulfate is in a class of medications called stimulant laxatives.
 Magnesium oxide and anhydrous citric acid combine to form a medication called magnesium citrate.
 Magnesium citrate is in a class of medications called osmotic laxatives.
 These medications work by causing watery diarrhea so that the stool can be emptied from the colon.

 Sodium picosulfate, magnesium oxide, and anhydrous citric acid combination comes as a powder (Prepopik® ) to mix with water and as a solution (liquid) (Clenpiq ® ) to take by mouth.
 It is generally taken as two doses in preparation for a colonoscopy.
 The first dose is usually taken the night before the colonoscopy and the second dose taken the morning of the procedure.
 The medication may also be taken as two doses on the day before the colonoscopy, with the first dose taken the late afternoon or early evening before the colonoscopy and the second dose taken 6 hours later.
 Your doctor will tell you exactly when you should take your medication.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take sodium picosulfate, magnesium oxide, and anhydrous citric acid combination exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.